Help and Support

-Before you perform a repair installation of Microsoft Windows XP, you must uninstall Microsoft Internet Explorer 7 from the Windows XP-based computer.
-If you perform a repair installation of Windows XP when Internet Explorer 7 is still installed, Internet Explorer will not work after the repair is completed.
+Before you perform a repair installation of Microsoft Windows XP, you must uninstall Windows Internet Explorer 7 or Windows Internet Explorer 8 from the Windows XP-based computer.
+If you perform a repair installation of Windows XP when a later version of Internet Explorer is still installed, Internet Explorer will not work after the repair is completed.

-To resolve this issue, uninstall Internet Explorer 7 from the computer, and then install Internet Explorer 6.
-After Windows XP is repaired, you can reinstall Internet Explorer 7.
+To resolve this issue, uninstall the later version of Internet Explorer from the computer, and then install Internet Explorer 6.
+After Windows XP is repaired, you can reinstall the later version of Internet Explorer.

 INTRODUCTION

-Before you perform a repair installation of Windows XP, you must uninstall Internet Explorer 7.
-If you do not uninstall Internet Explorer 7 in this situation, Internet Explorer will no longer work after the repair installation is completed.
+Before you perform a repair installation of Windows XP, you must uninstall any later version of Internet Explorer.
+If you do not uninstall the later version of Internet Explorer in this situation, Internet Explorer will no longer work after the repair installation of Windows XP is completed.
 Specifically, the repair installation does not restore earlier versions of the files in the Program Files\Internet Explorer folder.
-Therefore, the Internet Explorer 7 files will be incompatible with the Internet Explorer 6 files that are installed in the Windows\System32 folder.
+Therefore, the later version files for Internet Explorer will be incompatible with the Internet Explorer 6 files that are installed in the Windows\System32 folder when you repair the Windows XP installation.

-If you performed a repair installation of Windows XP but did not uninstall Internet Explorer 7, Internet Explorer will not run.
+If you performed a repair installation of Windows XP but did not uninstall any later version of Internet Explorer, Internet Explorer will not run.
 To troubleshoot this issue, follow these steps.

 Verify the version of Windows XP that is installed on the computer